Cheroxx/Windows-Log-Analysis/README.md

 Windows log event codes and sysmon codes to monitor for early detection of anomalous and suspicious behavior warranting further investigation (includes all pertinent Windows log types)

-Some of these event codes may be noisy, so be sure to filter normal events in your SIEM environment to narrow search for outliers
+Some of these event codes are noisy, so be sure to filter normal events in your SIEM environment to narrow search for outliers

 #### Event codes 0-999
 ```